kstad21/cse15l-lab-reports/index.md

         plos/journal.pbio.0020148.txt:        other aspects of vertebrate development to the stripy tiddler (Figure 1).
 As Eisen plos/journal.pbio.0020148.txt:        Wilson's own interest is in neuroanatomy.
 Together with Jon Clarke, another
         ```
+        - `grep -f` is useful because we don't have to manually type in each researcher's name we want to look for.
+We can also change the list whenever we want and quickly search again.